Cancer Council NSW logo

 Fatigue

-Feeling very tired and lacking energy (fatigue) for day-to-day activities is the most common side effect of radiation therapy to any area of the body.
+Fatigue is feeling very tired and lacking energy for day-to-day activities.
+It is the most common side effect of radiation therapy to any area of the body.
 During treatment, your body uses a lot of energy dealing with the effects of radiation on normal cells.
 Fatigue can also be caused by travelling to daily treatment sessions and other appointments.

-Fatigue usually builds up slowly during the course of treatment, particularly towards the end, and may last for some weeks or months after treatment finishes.
+Fatigue usually builds up slowly during treatment, particularly towards the end, and may last for some weeks or months after treatment finishes.
 Many people find that they cannot do as much as they normally would, but others are able to continue their usual activities.

-For more on this, see Fatigue and cancer and Exercise for people living with cancer.
+For more on this, see Fatigue and cancer and Exercise and cancer.

 How to manage fatigue